Recycling InformationStudent Housing

 Recycling In Residence Halls:

-Each Residence Hall (except for Commons I & II) provides two bins per room, one for recycling and one for trash.
-The halls also provide trash bags for students' convenience
+Each Residence Hall (except Commons I & II which provides one recycling blue bin per suite) provides two bins per room, one for recycling and one for trash.
+The halls also provide trash bags for students' convenience.

 What is recycled:

 Each Residence Hall's refuse/recycling room has specially marked cans for each category.
 The refuse/recycling room is located on the first floor or in the basement, and is open 24 hours.

 In Commons I & II, one recycling blue bin is provided per suite.
 The recycling rooms are open from at least 6 a.m. to midnight each day.